Feeding the broodmare.

 Always feed the pregnant mare an adequate amount of minerals.
 To meet mineral requirements, concentrates should contain added minerals or a mineral supplement has to be mixed into the feed.
 Inadequate and inappropriate levels of minerals in the diet of broodmares can cause abnormalities in the skeletal growth and development of the foal, a condition commonly known as Developmental Orthopaedic Disease (DOD).
 Especially calcium and phosphorus levels have to be sufficient and it is recommended to feed calcium and phosphorus in an acceptable ratio of 1.4-1.8:1.
 It is also important that trace minerals intake is sufficient.
 Trace minerals such as iron, zinc and copper are stored as a reserve in the liver of the foal and supplies the foal once it is born.

 A selection of the National Research Council (NRC, 2007) recommendations of the daily nutrient requirements of broodmares in early and late gestation are listed in Table 1.

-In summary, breeders should aim to provide all necessary nutrients in the diet of their broodmares.
+In summary, breeders should aim to provide all necessary nutrients in the diet when feeding the broodmare.
 Always take care that no overfeeding is happening when formulating the diet of broodmares, as this may cause foal difficulties.
-Proper feeding of mares throughout pregnancy and regular monitoring of body condition helps maintain fit broodmares and is essential for the development of healthy foals.
+Proper feeding of broodmares throughout pregnancy and regular monitoring of body condition helps maintain fit broodmares and is essential for the development of healthy foals.